adityav31121999/gLLM/README.md

 - EH: combined or concatanated value of partial attention for token prediction
 - EV: collection of all Head EVs
 - probability: probability vector for token prediction
-- b: 2d vector of Heads of dimension x row and y columns
+- b: 2d vector of Heads (attention class) of dimension 'x' rows (Partial Attentions) and 'y' columns (Parallels)

 **TRANSFORMER**:
 - m: number of blocks